BlossomFox/BlossomOS/README.md

-Blossom OS Operating System Repository
+Blossom OSs Operating System Repository

 everything is subject to change in this disc.